open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 ### Histogram

 [Histogram](https://github.com/open-telemetry/opentelemetry-proto/blob/main/opentelemetry/proto/metrics/v1/metrics.proto#L225)
-metric data points convey a population of recorded data points in a compressed format.
+metric data points convey a population of recorded measurements in a compressed format.
 A histogram bundles a set of events into divided populations with an overall event count and aggregate sum for all events.